TobyG74/tiktok-api-dl/README.md

 # Changelog

-All updates and changes can be viewed in the [CHANGELOG.md](https://github.com/TobyG74/tiktok-api-dl/blob/master/CHANGELOG.md) file.
+- All changes will be documented in the [CHANGELOG.md](https://github.com/TobyG74/tiktok-api-dl/blob/master/CHANGELOG.md) file.

 # Contributing